pflanze/functional-perl/docs/intro.md

     $VAR1 = list(9, 16, 25);

-Another module that might make life better in the repl is `Lexical::Persistence`.
+Another module that might make life better in the repl is `Eval::WithLexicals` (a former version of the code used `Lexical::Persistence`).
 If you install it and then enter

     repl> :m